roc-streaming/roc-go/README.md

 Rules starting from 1.0.0 release:

 * The first two components (major and minor) of the bindings and the C library versions correspond to each other.
-The third component (patch) is indepdendent.
+The third component (patch) is independent.

   **Bindings are compatible with the C library if its major version is the same, and minor version is the same or higher.**